scottpcs/Agentopia/agentopia-summary.md

 2. MenuBar.jsx: Handles the top menu bar with file operations and workspace management.
 3. Toolbar.jsx: Provides buttons for adding different types of nodes to the workflow.
 4. AgentNode.jsx: Represents an individual AI agent node with editable properties.
+5. PropertyPanel.jsx: Allows editing of node properties in a side panel.
-5. WorkspaceManager.jsx: Manages workspace selection and recent workspaces.
+6. WorkspaceManager.jsx: Manages workspace selection and recent workspaces.

-The application now uses a download-based approach for saving workflows, compatible with browser environments.
+The application uses a download-based approach for saving workflows, compatible with browser environments.

 ## Recent Changes

-- Implemented a download-based save functionality to work within browser constraints.
+- Implemented a more compact design for the AgentNode component.
+- Updated the App.css file to include styles for a more streamlined UI.
+- Adjusted font sizes throughout the application for better readability.
+- Modified the toolbar width to be narrower (150px).
-- Updated the open functionality to prompt users to select files manually.
+- Updated the PropertyPanel to use smaller font sizes and a more compact layout.
-- Added workspace management with recent workspace tracking.
+- Changed the menu dropdown styling to have a white background with dark, readable text.
 - Implemented cross-platform path normalization for consistent file naming.
 - Updated the user interface to reflect the current workspace and provide clearer instructions for file operations.